8go/matrix-commander/README.md

                         one line per room will be printed to stdout.
   --room-get-state [ROOM_GET_STATE ...]
                         Get the state of one or more rooms.
 Provide zero or more room ids as arguments.
-In no argument is given, then the default room of matrix-commander (as found in credentials file) will be used.
+If no argument is given, then the default room of matrix-commander (as found in credentials file) will be used.
 For each room the state will be printed.
 The state is a long list of